-Child Care and Development Fund (CCDF) Plan Summary FFY 2019-2021
+Child Care and Development Fund (CCDF) Plan Summary FFY 2019-2021 early childhood. mary land public schools. org/about/ccdf-state-plan.

 A summary of the FFY 2019 - 2021 Plan for Maryland was not available at time of publication.
-A full copy of the plan can be found here
+A full copy of the plan can be found here: